In this article

 In addition to the state-funded premium subsidy and cost-sharing subsidy programs described above, some states use other approaches to make affordable health coverage more accessible for their residents:

-• Two states (New York and Minnesota) have Basic Health Programs (BHPs), and Oregon plans to have a BHP by mid-2024.
+- Three states (New York, Minnesota, and Oregon) have Basic Health Programs (BHPs).
 BHPs are not the same as additional state-funded subsidies, but they provide very comprehensive health coverage, with free or very low premiums, to residents with income up to 200% of FPL.
-(New York is seeking federal permission to extend the eligibility limit to 250% of FPL, and hopes to implement that change by April 2024.5)
+And New York received federal permission to extend the eligibility limit to 250% of FPL, starting in April 2024.15)

 How can I tell if I'm eligible for state-funded health insurance subsidies?